dssheldon/pands-project-sds/README.md

 Each histogram plot generated has a separate colour.
 I achieved this by importing matplotlib.colors library.
 I then created a list of the ‘Tableau Colors’ from the library and named the list plot_colors.
 I then used random.choice from the random library to choose a random color from the plot_colors for the historgram being plotted.

 The plot title is generated by using the instance returned by the for loops.
-The species name and the variable name from is generated from the l_specie and l_petalandsepals lists respectively.
+The species name and the variable name is generated from the l_specie and l_petalandsepals lists respectively.
 The x and y axis titles are also generated from these lists.

 I added vertical grid lines to the plot and set the ‘alpha’ value to increase the transparency of the grid lines to an appropriate level for ease of viewing.